plugin-api project

 }

 Make sure the plugin-api.jar is in the bye-impl project classpath.
-Export the JAR as bye-impl.jar to main-project/plugins (see below).
+Export the JAR as bye-impl.jar to main-project/plugins (see below).main project

 Main.java